A simple and delicious pasta sauce that comes together in less than 30 minutes.

 - In a medium saucepan, heat vegetable oil over medium heat.
 Add garlic and cook for 1 minute.
 (If using garlic powder, omit oil and skip this step).

-- Add tomatoes, lemon juice, salt, black pepper and red pepper flakes, if desired.
+- Add tomatoes, salt and black pepper.
+Add lemon juice and red pepper flakes, if desired.
 Cook until heated through, stirring occasionally.
-For a thicker sauce, cook an extra 10 to 20 minutes to allow more of the liquid to evaporate.
+For a thicker sauce, cook an extra 10 to 20 minutes to allow more liquid to evaporate.

 - Serve over pasta, or use in any recipe that calls for pasta sauce.